Virazek/Archipelago/worlds/spyro2/data/readme.md

 This accessibility condition means that from SUBREGION/BEACH, this location/event requires (ITEM/A **AND** ITEM/B) **OR** (ITEM/C)

+## Aliases

+### _MOVE/ANY

+The use of "_MOVE/ANY" for accessibility conditions for spirit particles and gems is an alias for (MOVE/FLAME) OR (MOVE/CHARGE) OR (MOVE/PERMANENT_POWERFLAME).
+This condition is usually explicitly listed for other accessibility conditions, but it would get extremely repetitive for these cases so it is abbreviated.

 # Pseudoregions

 All locations (including events) create their own pseudoregions to simplify multi-region accessibility.